NiclasCedermalm/modules4dxa-java/dxa-module-smarttarget/README.md

 * max items in the region
 * allow duplicates between regions

-To enable region configuration capabilities you have to use the metadata schema 'SmartTarget Page Template Metadata' instead of the standard TRI one.
+To enable region configuration capabilities you have to use the metadata schema 'SmartTarget Page Template Metadata' instead of the standard DXA one.

 See the example page template '/Building Blocks/Modules/SmartTarget/Editor/Templates/SmartTarget Home Page' for a working example.

 ## Design

-The SmartTarget module requires that a specific region builder (SmartTargetRegionBuilder) is used than the default one.
-It will populate configured TRI regions with SmartTarget content on pages instead of using page component presentations.
+The SmartTarget module hooks in a custom page builder in the model pipeline.
+It will populate configured DXA regions with SmartTarget content on pages instead of using page component presentations.
 If the SmartTarget query return an empty list the fallback content is used (the content using templates marked for current region) instead.
 What regions that are managed by SmartTarget is specified by the the page template metadata field 'smartTargetRegions'.
 Only results having component templates defined in the XPM region data are used in the region.